alfaroqi/api-service/service-media/README.md

 ## Built With

-This is a simple project made with
+This is a project made with

 - [Express](https://expressjs.com/)
 - [Postgres]("https://www.npmjs.com/package/pg")